agreementmaker/jaws/README.md

 JAWS was developed by Brett Spell as a class project in CSE 8337 in Spring 2007, as part of the [SMU Database Research Group](http://lyle.smu.edu/cse/dbgroup/data.htm).
 Brett Spell is an adjunct member of the faculty in the [Computer Science and Engineering (CSE) department](http://lyle.smu.edu/computer/people_adjunct.php) at Southern Methodist University.

-This repository is based on the original [JAWS 1.3 source code](http://lyle.smu.edu/~tspell/jaws/#downloads).
+This repository is based on the original [JAWS 1.3 source code](http://lyle.smu.edu/~tspell/jaws/#downloads) (it's the first commit to this repository, ebf3c29f81b2456015cfcf6c2be312ce171bd0f8).

 ## References